What is SMS Verification and Why Do Websites Use It?

 What is SMS Verification?

 SMS verification, also known as SMS-based two-factor authentication (2FA), is a security method where a website or app sends a one-time code to your phone number via text message.
-You then enter this code to prove you have access to that phone number.
+You then enter this code to prove you have access to that number.

 Why Do Websites Use SMS Verification?